Continuing from the first article in our series on sake, we look in more detail at the process of making the quintessential Japanese alcohol.

 The production of sake involves seven steps.

-The differences in the end products depends on the quality of the rice and water, the variations of temperatures, the koji mould, and the skills of the sake maker.
+The differences in the end products depend on the quality of the rice and water, the variations of temperatures, the koji mould, and the skills of the sake maker.

 The process begins with polishing the main ingredient – hulled rice.
 The rice is polished to remove any impurities and to give a smoother taste.

 As it passes through a special polisher, the rice kernel is milled to remove the outer layer of each grain, exposing its starchy core.